-Tectonic and lithological controls and the fluid geochemistry
+Tectonic and Lithological Controls and the Fluid Geochemistry

-Most bulk natural carbonate occurrences in the geological environments occur in lacustrine/marine sedimentary realms, where they mainly originate via chemical sedimentation processes leading to the formation of various types of sedimentary calcareous lithologies (e.g., limestones, dolostones, marls, etc.).
-However, significant amounts of carbonate minerals can also form in magmatic or metasomatic/ hydrothermal environments.
-The crystallization of carbonate minerals in metasomatic/hydrothermal environment is an epigenetic alteration phenomenon and requires the introduction of $CO_2$ -rich fluids into reactive host lithologies leading to the carbonatization of the original lithologies.
-The reactivity of the original host is mainly linked to its mineralogy and to the degree of deformation.
+Most of the bulk natural carbonate occurrences in the geological environments take place in certain lacustrine/marine sedimentary realms.
+These mainly occur via chemical sedimentation processes and lead to the formation of various types of sedimentary calcareous lithologies (e.g., limestones, dolostones, marls, etc.).
+However, significant amounts of carbonate minerals can also form in magmatic or metasomatic/hydrothermal environments.
+The formation of carbonate minerals in the metasomatic/hydrothermal environment is an epigenetic alteration phenomenon and requires the introduction of CO2-rich fluids into reactive host lithologies leading to the carbonatization of the original lithologies.
+The reactivity of the original host is mainly linked to its mineralogy and the degree of deformation.
 In this aspect, the peridotites are one of the most suitable reactive hosts.

-Carbonatization of peridotites appears as three main forms: (1) carbonate (generally magnesite) veins within serpentinized peridotites, (2) carbonate deposits around springs in peridotite catchments, and (3) totally carbonatized and silicified metasomatic bodies within serpentinized peridotites, commonly addressed as listvenites (Kelemen et al., 2011).
-Regardless of the type of the carbonate, all of these occurrences need a main conduit for the introduction of the $CO_2$ -laden fluids into the system for such alteration and/or precipitation-deposition to occur.
-Hence, understanding the process needs determination of both tectonic and lithological controls.
+Carbonatization of peridotites appears as three main forms: (1) carbonate (generally magnesite) veins within serpentinized peridotites, (2) as carbonate deposits around springs in peridotite catchments, and (3) as totally carbonatized and silicified metasomatic bodies within serpentinized peridotites, commonly addressed as listvenites (cf. Kelemen et al., 2011).
+Regardless of the type of the carbonate, all of these occurrences need a main conduit for the introduction of the CO2-laden fluids to the system for occurrence of this kind of alteration and/or precipitation-deposition.
+Hence, understanding of the process needs determination of both tectonic and lithological controls.

-The original orientation of the lower carbonatized and silicified serpentinite (CS-Srp), the overlying coalesced carbonate nodule zone (Cnz) and the upper iron-oxide stained silica-carbonate alteration crust (Fscc) of the alteration profile addressed in this study seem to be somewhat displaced/ dislocated at the outcrop scale.
-This is largely due to the different rheological behaviour of the units which have resulted in slight mass movements.
-However, there is a laterally traceable main N60W strike and a very low angle NE dipping trend (< 10°) (Figs. 2 and 3f-h).
+The original orientation of the lower carbonatized and silicified serpentinite (CS-Srp), the overlying coalesced carbonate nodule zone (Cnz) and the upper iron-oxide stained silica-carbonate alteration crust (Fscc) of the alteration profile addressed in this study seems to be somewhat displaced/dislocated at the outcrop scale.
+This is largely due to the different rheological behaviour of the units which have resulted slight mass movements.
+However, there is a laterally traceable main N60W strike and a very low angle NE dipping trend ($<10^{\circ}$) (Figs. 2 and 3f and 3h).
 This suggests a NW elongated and NE dipping main discontinuity zone for the main tectonic control for influx of CO2-bearing geothermal fluids.